Brooke & Breanna Bennett

-Together, the girls started Women in Training, Inc. (WIT), a youth empowerment organization.
+Together, on their 12th birthday in July 2019, the girls started Women in Training, Inc. (WIT), a youth empowerment organization.
 WIT’s signature program is the WITKITS Campaign to help alleviate period poverty among the 25% of American young people who skip school or miss work because they cannot afford menstrual products.

 WIT provides monthly donations of WITKITS to underserved girls, women and nonbinary youth.
 WITKITS are branded canvas bags full of menstrual, hygiene and dental products.
 During the COVID-19 pandemic, we include personal protective equipment in the WITKITS, such as bottles of WIT hand sanitizer, masks and pairs of disposable gloves.